Vishvas810/CSE523-Machine-Learning-Code-Warriors/Results/ReadMe.md

-This section contains the results of the project that were submitted as a part of the project submissions.
+# This section contains
+The results of the project that were submitted as a part of the project submissions.

 The following are the sections addressed in the results:

-* Results section includes all the following images :
+# Results section includes all the following images :

 1. Random Forest (Permutation Importance)
 2. Random Forest (Chi-square)